Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 As a result, you may be confused about which to purchase, but you can compare each using the information below.
 For more technical details on various ACs, check out packaged terminal air conditioner vs mini-split.

 Portable air conditioners (PACs) are easily moved and used within multiple rooms of your house or office, as the name suggests.
 Because these devices do not have to be screwed into your window sill, the appliance is not limited to one location.
 There are few restrictions on using PACs in apartments, so you can use one regardless of where you live.
-However, if you are low on space, portable AC units take up more room than a window model with smaller sizes.
+For example, you will need to place the portable air conditioner unit near a window space for the exhaust hose to vent the air properly.
+However, if you are low on living space, portable AC units take up more room than a window model with smaller sizes.
 But, compare an evaporative air cooler vs a portable air conditioner before you make a buying decision.
+You will also need to empty a drain pan for some models or be left wondering, why is my portable air conditioner leaking water.
+We also have a great article on what to do if your AC sounds like running water.

 A window air conditioner provides ventilation for warm air in your room by releasing the condensate outside through the hose while cooling the air as it passes through the unit and vent.
 The air flows inside and mitigates any pressure differences between the cooled air and warmer air.
 Finally, window ACs are more energy-efficient, reducing your energy footprint.

 PACs only cool air near the system, causing a difference in temperature within your house.
 As a result, you may encounter warm spots and lowered efficiency when warm air is pulled into the cooled space.
-These units typically use more energy to cool the same amount of air as a window AC, and they have to run more frequently as the warm air infiltrates the cooled area.
+These units typically have more energy usage to cool the same amount of air as a window AC, and they have to run more frequently as the warm air infiltrates the cooled area.
+To learn more, you can read our page on how portable ACs work as well as how much wattage a portable AC uses if you are interested.

 PACs typically cost more than window models both to purchase and run.
 This difference is partly because of the lower British Thermal Unit (BTU) rating, which measures the time and energy used.